Paris (1929 film): Plot

-Cora, however, disapproves of actresses and travels to Paris herself, bringing along her demure companion, Brenda Kaley (Margaret Fielding), intending to put an end to the romance.
-Vivienne meets Cora with grace and humility, pledging not to marry Andrew without her consent.
-But Cora is unwavering and flatly refuses.
+Determined to secure Cora's blessing, Vivienne makes every effort to win her over by dressing puritanically.
+Cora, who is very set in her puritanical ways, disapproves of actresses and travels to Paris herself, bringing along her demure companion, Brenda Kaley, intending to put an end to the romance.
+Vivienne meets a weary Cora with grace and humility, pledging not to marry Andrew without her consent, but Cora is unwavering and flatly refuses.